johan/kilobyte-svg-challenge/README.md

   * List `original: <url>`
     on the first line of your comment, linking a version of the logo on the web.
+  * List `twitter: <your twitter alias>` on the second line of your comment, to get your contribution flaunted on Twitter.

 ### Best practices